 After the exercise, it’s time to eat.
 Each tour varies slightly, so they were able to adapt their foodie stops to make them gluten-free for me.
 Stops normally include Zambri’s, with Italian food so authentic it’s been certified by the Italian Chamber of Commerce.
 They’ve won awards for having Victoria’s best pizza – and the prosciutto salad the chef whipped up for me was delicious.
 Then there’s Cold Comfort, whose ice creams use organic, local produce to produce quirky flavours like cardamon and tamarind or raspberry and rose.
 A new flavour is developed each week with over 340 different combinations so far.
 They also produce amazing dairy-free ice cream using coconut milk that’s so rich and creamy it’s hard to tell the difference.
 Then finally there’s Bon Macaron Patisserie, whose French owners make traditional Parisian-style sweet macarons as well as experimenting with unusual savoury flavours like blue cheese and pear.

-Have a leisurely breakfast at Willie’s Bakery & Cafe, where you’ll find all the North American classics like pancakes and waffles, with a special Canadian twist from maple-smoked bacon.
+Have a leisurely breakfast at Willie’s Bakery & Cafe, with all the North American classics like pancakes and waffles, and a special Canadian twist from maple-smoked bacon.
 Then head to the harbour for a whale-watching trip with Prince of Whales.
 Vancouver Island is one of the best places to spot these magnificent creatures, especially from May to October when the salmon are migrating.
 Orcas, humpback and minke whales all live in the coastal waters as well as seals, sea lions and porpoises.
-Three-hour tours depart at 9am and 12.15pm (C$120 for adults and C$95 for under 18s).
+Three-hour tours depart at 12.15pm, plus 9am and 3.30pm in summer (C$130 for adults, C$95 for under 18s).
 You can choose between a zodiac or larger boat, with a naturalist on board.
 And if you’re not lucky enough to see any whales, the company let you take another tour for free – even if you don’t go back to Victoria until years later.

 Finish off your weekend with afternoon tea at a Victoria institution – the Fairmont Empress.
 The hotel was built in 1908 for Canadian Pacific’s steamship passengers and became the city’s most famous building.
 Shockingly it was almost torn down in the 1960s, but was saved and restored to its former glory.
 Afternoon tea (C$75 per person, with vegan and gluten free options) comes with dainty sandwiches and cakes as well as their own Empress Tea, blending flavours from Kenya, Tanzania, South India, Assam, Sri Lanka and China.
 Or if you prefer you can try an Empress 1908 cocktail, made with tea-infused vodka, lemon and egg white.